|born on||16 March 1941 at 19:25 (= 7:25 PM )|

 Bertolucci was the first of two sons born to Attilio, a poet, anthologist, film critic and art history teacher.
-His mom, a teacher, Italian-Irish, had come from Australia.
+His mother, a teacher, Italian-Irish, had come from Australia.
 His brother Giuseppe later followed in Bernardo's footsteps as a film maker.
-The family lived in the rural outskirts of Parma until the early '50s, when his dad's work took him to Rome.
+The family lived in the rural outskirts of Parma until the early '50s, when his father's work took him to Rome.
 He speaks of a "golden childhood with a big, comfortable house, servants, understanding parents, and a pursuit of intellectualism."
 By the time he was 12 he had several poems published, at 15, he made two short films about children in the country.
 A collection of his poems was published in 1962, winning the Premio Viareggio, one of Italy's top literary awards.

-Bertolucci studied at the University of Rome where he met the film maker Pier Paolo Pasolini and joined him in the film business.
+Bertolucci studied at the University of Rome where he met the filmmaker Pier Paolo Pasolini and joined him in the film business.
 His first works were decidedly left-wing cinema.

 - spouse relationship with Asti, Adriana (born 30 April 1933)